You'll have a better experience on this website using a secure, up-to-date browser. Click here for information and instructions about updating.

 I graduated from Dordt College in December 2006 with a Bachelor of Arts in Physics and a Bachelor of Science in Engineering: Electrical Emphasis.

-My wife, Danielle, and our three children (Charlie, Lily, and Thea who as of May 2019 are 5, 3, and 4 months, respectively) live in Sioux Center and enjoy the active community that surrounds Dordt University.
+My wife, Danielle, and our three children (Charlie, Lily, and Thea who as of August 2020 are 6, 4, and 1.6, respectively) live in Sioux Center and enjoy the active community that surrounds Dordt University.

 Nicholas Hurtado, Hana Mir, Ian M. Shoemaker, Eli Welch, and Jason Wyenberg.
 “Dark matter-neutrino interconversion at COHERENT, direct detection, and the early Universe.”
 2020.
 Physical Review D. 102, 015006.

 Jason Wyenberg and Ian M. Shoemaker.
 “Direct detection experiments at the neutrino dipole portal frontier.”
 2019.
 Physical Review D. 99, 075010.

 Jason Wyenberg and Ian M. Shoemaker.
 “Mapping the neutrino floor for direct detection experiments based on dark matter-electron scattering.”
 2018.
 Physical Review D. 97, 115026.